 Attorneys all know that the role of an expert witness in litigation can be crucial; expert testimony can add credibility to arguments, refute the opposing counsel’s position, and reinforce the legal team’s believability in court.
 Particularly today, expert testimony has reached a new pinnacle in modern litigation.
 Given the complexity of the subject matter in most sizable litigation matters, more and more attention is being paid to experts’ credibility and persuasiveness at trial.

 Too often, law firms relegate finding experts to “search” firms who send over a stack of CVs with the expectation of finding an expert that is “good enough” for a case.
 Not only is that inefficient, but also problematic.
-It can create challenges to the reliability of expert testimony if experts are not adequately evaluated (not to mention, create questions on the admissibility of expert testimony given the proposed amendments to Rule 702).
+It can create challenges to the reliability of expert testimony if experts are not adequately evaluated (not to mention, create questions on the admissibility of expert testimony given the forthcoming amendments to Rule 702).
 Is this a gamble that attorneys can afford to make?

 When considering how to represent their clients’ best interests, attorneys would be wise to pay close attention to the experts they retain.
 After all, an expert’s reputation, expertise, education, and experience can have a significant impact on the outcome of a case.

 Furthermore, consulting with the best experts gives counsel an added opportunity to gain valuable insight into burgeoning markets that can drive a law firm’s bottom line.
 For example, gaming, fintech, telecom, and automotive technology innovations are rapidly advancing; each market’s players are engaged in fierce competition in a push to deliver innovation that converges across industries.

 With so much at stake, attorneys should pay attention to the quality of experts they retain and put their trust in a company with highly-credentialed academics and industry insiders, and legal professionals who know the challenges of litigation and what it takes to be a successful expert witness.